-An emergency can be loosely defined as an unexpected situation that impacts you financially.
-Needing repairs on your car, a leaky roof, or paying for an expensive flight to attend a family member’s funeral are all examples of emergencies that have financial implications.
+But in reality, an emergency can be loosely defined as an unexpected situation that impacts you financially.
+In normal day-to-day life, needing repairs on your car, a leaky roof, or paying for an expensive flight to attend a family member’s funeral are all examples of emergencies that have financial implications.

 How much should I save?

 While the amount you’ll need varies greatly depending on your situation, a good rule of thumb is ‘three to nine is fine’.
 Have enough money to cover between three and nine months of living expenses, if not more.
 Beginners can aim for the lower end of this range but having six months saved is a comfortable cushion.